-AICIS forecasts volumes by applying prior year actual volumes as a baseline, then conducting data analysis and modelling to estimate volumes based on market trends.
+AICIS forecasts annual volumes of each activity by applying prior year actual volumes as a baseline, then conducting data analysis and modelling to estimate volumes based on market trends.
 Outcomes of the technical analysis are overlayed with business knowledge to quantify the forecast volumes for each charge point.
-The depth of technical analysis continues to increase as the Scheme matures and greater annual sample sizes are available and the regulated entities continue to gain a stronger understanding of their regulatory obligations and relationship with AICIS.
+The depth of technical analysis continues to increase as the Scheme matures and greater annual sample sizes are available, and the regulated entities continue to gain a stronger understanding of their regulatory obligations and relationship with AICIS.